jspark311/CppPotpourri/extras/doc/TripleAxisPipe.md

 ----------------------

-#### A note about the Compass and SpatialSense::BEARING
+#### A note about TripleAxisCompass and SpatialSense::BEARING

-The `Compass` class generates three data points from magnetometer and (optionally) accelerometer and orientation data.
-The afferents to the Compass class are all proper vectors in 3-space.
-But the efferents from `Compass` are discrete pieces of information.
+The `TripleAxisCompass` class generates three data points from magnetometer and (optionally) accelerometer and orientation data.
+The afferents to the compass class are all proper vectors in 3-space.
+But the efferents are discrete pieces of information.
 Their positions in the vector are arbitrary and are defined the convention:

     Vector.x --> Magnetic North
     Vector.y --> Magnetic Dip
     Vector.z --> True North

-Values that `Compass` is not able to calculate will be fixed at 0.
+Values that `TripleAxisCompass` is not able to calculate will be fixed at 0.
 This is an epistemological weak-point that may be addressed by other means in the future.

 ----------------------